galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 After updating the values under the `ingress` section of your `values.yaml` file, complete the following instructions to configure Dex in your Ecosystem.

 ### Configuring Dex

-**Note: The Ecosystem chart's use of Dex is still under development and is subject to change.**
+*Note:* The Ecosystem chart's use of Dex is still under development and is subject to change.

-In a future release, <a href=https://dexidp.io target="_blank"> Dex</a> will be used to authenticate users attempting to interact with a Galasa Ecosystem.
+For Galasa version 0.32.0 and later, Dex is used to authenticate users interacting with a Galasa Ecosystem.

 To configure Dex in your Ecosystem, complete the following steps to update your `values.yaml` file: